 Gustav, my big marshmallow of a Collie, once disappeared into the cattails lining the bottom of a deep ditch while we were out walking, then gently nose-nudged a stray guinea pig up the incline to me.

 In Lauri Comstock’s case, her Collies have gifted her with cats – twice now.

-Her most recent acquisition came after returning home late one night from second shift at the hospital.
-After letting the Collies outside and giving them sufficient time to do their business, she called them in.
-It was mid-summer in Kansas and still sweltering hot even though it was nearing midnight.
+Her most recent acquisition came after returning home late one night from her hospital shift.
+She let the Collies outside, gave them sufficient time to do their business, and called them in.
+It was mid-summer in Kansas and still sweltering hot even though it was near midnight.

-Instead of coming as they normally did, Guy Smiley stood there barking intently at her, refusing to come, and Gus was nowhere to be seen.
+Instead of coming like usual, Guy Smiley stood and barked intently at her, refusing to move, and Gus was nowhere to be seen.
 Going out to investigate, she found Gus-Gus lying next to a disoriented, panting cat.
 Lauri wrapped the cat in a towel and brought him inside.

 She dubbed him Salvadorable Purrez, “because the Royals game was playing when my sister and I were brainstorming names, and Salvador Perez had hit a home run.”